github/developer.github.com/content/v3/git/blobs.md

 you can base64 encode it.

 Blobs leverage [these](#custom-mime-types) custom mime types.
-You can read more about the use of mimes types in the API [here](/v3/mimes/).
+You can read more about the use of mime types in the API [here](/v3/mime/).

 ## Get a Blob